NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Future source:** Presume that site reference information will be mastered in the data catalog and imported from there.
 Testing of this process is planned.
 To be confirmed whether that reference data covers all the annotations here.

-The dynamically generated CVs may move to the vocabulary server and be imported from there directly as RDF.
+> [!NOTE]
+> The annotations such as soil type, bedrock classification appear to be free text.
+Current ingest builds local CVs for these.
+Ideally in FDRI such annotations would be controlled at source and the CVs managed in a vocabulary server - is that reasonable?
+In the interim maybe move these to separate graphs as preparation.

 **Update requirements:** Relatively static data, bulk replacement is fine.
-May want to move to separate graphs for the CVs, site data from catalog and any additional site reference annotations sourced from elsewhere.
+May want to move to separate graphs for the CVs (if used), site data from catalog and any additional site reference annotations sourced from elsewhere.

 ### LAND_COVER_LCM_CLASSES